gradle/gradle/design-docs/features/faster-builds/faster-test-execution-startup/README.md

 The following directories are scanned in the up-to-date check for `test`:

-- `build/classes/test` is scanned 4 times : one reason for this is that output snapshots resolve the same file collection twice, once when calling `getFiles` and then when creating the snapshot.
+- `build/classes/test` is scanned 4 times
 - `build/classes/main` is scanned once
 - `src/test/java` is scanned once